 Fat washing is an old perfumer’s technique of infusing something oily (such as bacon grease or bacon) into alcohol, then freezing the liquid so that the fat separates and rises to the surface so it can be scraped off.
 The flavor of the fatty substance remains in the liquid.

-People often use this technique to get meat flavors into alcohol but meat carries the threat of botulism/bacteria poisoning.
+People often use this technique to get meat flavors (or sometimes just oil flavors such as butter or olive oil) into alcohol but meat carries the threat of botulism/bacteria poisoning.
 The alcohol alone will not preserve the fat-washed beverage.
 For safer fat-washing:

 - Only a very small amount of the fats need to be used to properly infuse a spirit.
 Use the minimum amount needed to decrease the chance of rancidity.